ifeelgarv/Chrome-Extension-AI-Article-Summarizer/README.md

 1. Visit any article or blog post you want to summarize.
 2. Click the 🧠 **AI Summarizer** icon from your extensions toolbar.
+3. Add your GEMINI API KEY
-3. Click the **Summarize** button.
+4. Click the **Summarize** button.
-4. Get a clean and concise summary in seconds!
+5. Get a clean and concise summary in seconds!

 ---